RustCrypto/block-ciphers/README.md

 ## Warnings

-Currently only AES crates provide constant-time implementations.
+Currently only AES and HCTR crates provide constant-time implementations.
 If you do not really know what you are doing it's generally recommended not to use other cipher implementations in this repository.